Ohio Medical Malpractice Lawyers

 - Nursing home neglect, where a resident of a nursing home or elder community does not receive the physical and emotional attention that he or she deserves.
 This may come in the form of negligence, medication errors, and even abuse.

 - Surgical errors, which are errors that could have been prevented during surgery.
-While there is some element of risk in all surgeries, surgical errors are mistakes that the surgical team made by failing to meet the standard of care resulting in a serious injury to the patient.
+While there is some element of risk in all surgeries, surgical errors are mistakes that the surgical team made by failing to meet the standard of care resulting in a serious injury, amputation, or worse to the patient.
+Defective medical products, like certain hernia mesh, can cause further complications.

 - Anesthesia errors, similar to surgical errors, occur when a medical professional makes a mistake that could have been prevented.
 If administering the anesthesia, whether it was the wrong dose or the wrong kind, resulted in injury to the patient, the patient may have a medical malpractice case.